alliecatowo/zmk-sofle/docs/Home.md

 **Need help?** Check the [documentation](docs/) or open an issue!

+## Keyboard Displays

+Each half uses the [zmk-nice-oled](https://github.com/mctechnology17/zmk-nice-oled) screen library.
+The left side uses the standard `nice_view` layout while the right uses the `nice_view_custom` variant so both displays face the user and show layer and Bluetooth status.

 ## Dongle Display

 The dongle firmware uses the excellent [zmk-dongle-display module](https://github.com/englmaxi/zmk-dongle-display) by `englmaxi`.
 This provides a rich status screen with widgets for: